hihielsa/ml-cancellation-project/README.md

 LIMIT 8000
 ```
 This query extracts key order attributes and generates a binary label (`is_cancelled`) used to train an XGBoost classifier that predicts order cancellation risk.
-This dataset is used to train a supervised learning model that predicts whether an order will be cancelled.

 -------------------------------------------------
 ### Machine Learning Model
 An **XGBoost classifier** is trained to predict order cancellation risk.